return to homepage

 House Plant Moisture Meter

 Now you can stop guessing whether your plant needs watered.
 A plant moisture meter is a sure way to find out.
-Just stick the prongs into the soil and a gauge will show you how much moisture is in the soil.
+Just stick the prongs into the soil and a gauge will show you at a glance how much moisture is in the soil.

 Be extra-kind to your plants.
-The Soil Moisture Meter With Light does double-duty.
+A moisture and light meter does double-duty.
 It not only it lets you know when your plants are thirsty, it gives you an accurate light level reading, helping you to choose the best location for your plants.
+Or get a 3-in-1 meter that reads moisture, light and pH levels.

 Gauging Moisture